20 killed as train rams into bus near Rohri

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ROHRI: As many as 20 people may have died and dozens were critically injured following a collision between a passenger train and a bus near Rohri on Friday night.
-Eighteen others were injured.
+ROHRI: As many as 20 people died and dozens were critically injured following a collision between a passenger train and a bus near Rohri on Friday night.

 Sukkur Commissioner Shafique Ahmed Mahesar said the accident took place at an unsupervised railway crossing.
 He apprehended that the death toll could rise.
 The Rawalpindi-bound Pakistan Express train was on its way from Karachi, when it collided with the passenger bus at one of the unmanned railway crossings.
 The bus was heading to Punjab.
 The collision was so intense that it left the bus split into three sections, severely injuring and trapping the passengers.